Should the Vatican trust China?

 In the meantime, the pope seems to avoid provoking China.
 In July, Pope Francis avoided reading part of a speech about the situation in Hong Kong where the Beijing regime is crushing freedom and autonomy of the people of Hong Kong.
 The pope knew that talking about Hong Kong would mean breaking relations with China, which is why, some argue, the pope chose not to express himself.

-Some are criticizing the pope and the Vatican for not intervening in defense of Christians and other minorities that are persecuted by the communist regime.
-For instance, former British governor of Hong Kong, Chris Patten, directly criticized Pope Francis for staying silent and not commenting on the illegitimate expansionism in China and for not speaking out against the persecutions of Christians, Muslims, and even citizens, who oppose the Chinese regime and believe in democracy.
-Furthermore, the pope did not speak out against a new law that could damage the Catholic education program and impose a communist one.
+Some are criticising the pope and the Vatican for not intervening in defense of Christians and other minorities that are persecuted by the communist regime.
+For instance, the former British governor of Hong Kong, Chris Patten, directly criticised Pope Francis for staying silent and not commenting on the illegitimate expansionism in China and for not speaking out against the persecutions of Christians, Muslims, and even citizens who oppose the Chinese regime and believe in democracy.
+Furthermore, the pope did not speak out against a new law that could damage the Catholic education programme and impose a communist one.

 US President Donald Trump’s administration and American conservatives also criticise the pope’s openness towards China.
 They argue that the talks between China and the Vatican legitimise China’s behavior and demonstrate that the Vatican geopolitics is focused too much eastward.